 When a student registers in a course, resources in terms of teacher time and classroom space are allocated to the student.
 Therefore, it is expected that students will complete their courses in their assigned blocks.
-When circumstances such as poor attendance and/or achievement do warrant an alternative delivery, the administration will recommend a course of action.
+When circumstances such as poor attendance and/or achievement do warrant an alternative delivery, students will need to follow the appropriate 5 step process to drop a course.